 You’ll probably want to set up the tent in an easy and rapid manner-not only will save the cost of labor, but it’ll also reduce the stress during your days.
 You know, there are many others need to do on your big day!

 Tents are available in a variety of sizes and styles, so you could choose the suitable one according to the guests’ number, venue size, and wedding style.
-Some styles like frame tent which have no interior poles (means no obstruction of table and dancing floor setups).
+Some styles like frame tent have no interior poles (which means no obstruction of the table and dancing floor setups).
 You will have the maximum space and flexibility of interior decoration.
 But if you want to hold an intimate reception for your family and close friends, a small pole is probably perfect for you.

 Similarly, there’s an easy formula to decide on dance floor specifications.
 Divide your number of guests by 4 to find the number of couples you can expect to see dancing at any given time.
 Next, multiply that number by 10 for the total number of square feet you’ll want for your dance floor.

 Once you find a tent you want, you’ll likely sign a rental agreement and pay a deposit to confirm your reservation.
 Read the details of your rental agreement carefully and know the cancellation fee, installation fee, and dismantle fee.
 Also, make sure your vendor will offer the interior accessories or not, like tables, chairs, and dancing floor.
 If not, you would find another event rental vendor for the facilities and decoration.

 4. Visit the Site with Your Tent Vendor